AlexeyPopovUA/advanced-logger-guide/src/page/AboutContent.md

 ## The idea

-The main idea of this module is to create an isomorphic log sending tool, that can be extended by internal/external plugins.
+This is an isomorphic log sending tool, that can be extended by internal/external plugins.

-It has bundles for browser and nodejs environments.

-It can be extended with custom strategy ("when to send logs") and service ("where to send logs").
-See usage examples.
+It has strategies ("when to send logs") and services ("where to send logs") and can be extended with custom implementations.

+You can send JSONs or formatted strings as logs.
+Custom record formatter can be used.

-It does not restrict you with conventions, for example, existence of "logSeverity", "ErrorId" or "message" fields in log.
+It does not force conventions like using pre-defined record fields "logSeverity", "ErrorId" or "message".

-It supports any format of logs via custom serializer.

 ## Features